 “The second piece to be clear about: who are you serving with that mission?
 What can the role of those people be to help you fulfil your mission more effectively?”

 Then try different things.
-Some things will work and some won’t, as every audience is different.
+When building an online community – some things will work and some won’t, as every audience is different.

 You need to test, experiment and see what works and what the right mix is – but the key point is not to undervalue this space and overlook the potential for your business.